Drupal Migration: House of Representatives

 - Must adhere to strict conceptual guidelines, coding standards, commenting standards, SQL standards, security checks and more;

-- Vendors should prepare for a 1 week acceptance period between the time development assets are delivered to Web Solutions Group staff and when they are installed and available on the House platform —assuming no issues are discovered that require remediation.
+- Vendors should prepare for a 1 week acceptance period between the time development assets are delivered to Web Solutions Group staff and when they are installed and available on the House platform—assuming no issues are discovered that require remediation.

 Vendors found to violate development guidelines by way of inappropriate use of site support access will have access revoked.

-Why Promet is a Perfect Fit:
+Why Promet Source is the Perfect Fit:

 Website Transition Highlights: